PJ1288/secevent/draft-ietf-secevent-subject-identifiers.md

 Since the subject identifier format conveys semantic information, applications SHOULD choose the most specific possible format for the identifier in question.
 For example, an email address can be conveyed using a `mailto:` URI and the `uri` identifier format, but since the value is known to be an email address, the application should prefer to use the `email` identifier format instead.

 ### Account Identifier Format {#sub-id-acct}
 The Account Identifier Format identifies a subject using an account at a service provider, identified with an `acct` URI as defined in {{!RFC7565}}.
 Subject Identifiers in this format MUST contain a `uri` member whose value is the `acct` URI for the subject.
 The `uri` member is REQUIRED and MUST NOT be null or empty.
-The Account Identifier Format is identified by a value of `account` in the 'format' member.
+The Account Identifier Format is identified by a value of `account` in the `format` member.

 Below is a non-normative example Subject Identifier for the Account Identifier Format: